jacquesramphal/ui-dev-docs/workflow.md

 # 🤝 Workflow

+Note: The following documents steps using terminal.
+See [tools](tools.md) for more information on GUIs.

 Every team is different but the following covers steps to access, edit and push updates to any repository.<br>Discuss process with your team before making any changes.

 See [Myplanet Dev Docs: Git Tips](https://github.com/myplanetdigital/dev-docs/blob/master/wiki/GitTips.md) for more.